Neyami/CSO-Weapons/README.md

 If you don't use my plugin, then you'll have to put this in another plugin that you've got, such as a buymenu.

-`#include "../custom_weapons/baseweapon"`
+`#include "../custom_weapons/cso/csobaseweapon"`
 `#include "../custom_weapons/cso/csocommon"`

-Change bUseDroppedItemEffect to true in csocommon.as if you want to use CSO-like dropped weapons (experimental, only m134hero has it atm)
+Set bUseDroppedItemEffect to true in csocommon.as if you want to use CSO-like dropped weapons
+Change USE_CSLIKE_RECOIL and USE_PENETRATION in weapon_aug and weapon_augex to your preference.

 <BR>